StreetFighterLan123/hello/Readme.txt

 Hi my name is Omar.
-It says Tanveer not Omar because I am using Git from a laptop that isn't mine, and I don't know how to change it.
+I'm trying to make a Hangman Game.
 ====
 Hangman: